rake html to create HTML files. These files will be

 $ rake clobber

-This removes all the latex source files and a pdf file.
+This removes all the LaTeX source files and a PDF file.